noherczeg/breadcrumb/README.md

 + [Using Breadcrumb with a base controller](https://github.com/noherczeg/breadcrumb/blob/master/docs/laravel3_guide.md#using-breadcrumb-with-a-base-controller)

 ##Changelog:

+###Breadcrumb 2.0.1
++ The package can now publish configurations to Laravel 4 via artisan
++ Added Laravel 4 Service Provider

 ###Breadcrumb 2.0.0
 + The list of builders is now obtained automatically, no further need for maintaining a list manually